 Professor Ko's research focuses on the use of stochastic modeling and/or machine learning methods in scientific applications in bioinformatics, neuroscience, geophysics (reconstruction of the past position of tectonic plates) and information science (information retrieval and security risk identification).
-Professor Ko’s current research projects includes 1) characterization and modeling groups of neural spike trains and multiple group comparison of point processes; 2) identification of information security risks involving organizational information security management using data mining tools; 3) development of new statistical learning tools to improve their performances and retrieval effectiveness by combining supervised and/or unsupervised learning tools; and 4) methods development for microarray and proteomics data analysis.
+Professor Ko's current research projects includes 1) characterization and modeling groups of neural spike trains and multiple group comparison of point processes; 2) identification of information security risks involving organizational information security management using data mining tools; 3) development of new statistical learning tools to improve their performances and retrieval effectiveness by combining supervised and/or unsupervised learning tools; 4) robust directional data analysis; and 5) methods development for microarray and proteomics data analysis.

-Professor Ko teaches in the areas of bioinformatics (microarray and proteomics data analysis), advanced statistical learning/ data mining, advanced survival analysis (counting process approach), survival analysis, categorical data, and advanced inference.
+Professor Ko teaches in the areas of bioinformatics (microarray and proteomics data analysis), advanced statistical learning/ data mining, advanced survival analysis (counting process approach), survival analysis, categorical data, and advanced theory of statistical inference.

 "Enriching for Correct Prediction of Biological Processes Using a Combination of Diverse Classifiers," with Brad Windle, BMC Bioinformatics, Vol. 12, 2011, pp. 189-201.